 The permittee is implementing the targeted BMPs and associated measurable goals as outlined in their stormwater management program.
-During the reporting period, approximately 20% of the identified outfalls were inspected to identify illicit discharges and public education materials were developed to bring awareness about bacteria sources such as pet waste and septic systems.
-All other focused BMPs related to public reporting and residential education are fully implemented.
+During the reporting period, approximately 20% of the MS4 drainage system was inspected to identify illicit discharges and public education materials were developed to bring awareness about bacteria sources such as pet waste and septic systems.
+All other focused BMPs related to public reporting and residential education are being implemented in accordance with the schedule established in the SWMP.
 The assessment of progress towards the identified benchmarks will be conducted by the evaluation of program implementation measures.